ARION

 “Anything else to report?” she asked with a glance at her techwatch.
 “The construction team will be pouring the foundation of our first building soon and we need to be out there.”

 “Yes, Dr. Kate.
 All but one set of the military dog tags have been distributed to colony personnel.
-After each batch of six sets came out of the fabrication units in the production tent, Mr. Bletchingdon made sure that each set was given to its owner; he has been unable to locate the final recipient.”
+I have been printing them in batches of six sets in the fabrication units in the production tent, and Mr. Bletchingdon made sure that each set was personally given to its owner; he has been unable to locate the final recipient.”

 “Who is it?”
 Robeson asked.